dsims12/Capita---Power-Method/README.md

 # Capita---Power-Method
 Power Method for Sparse Matrices

-Implements the power method to compute the biggest eigenvector of a sparse matrix.
+Implements the power method to compute the biggest eigenvector and the biggest eigenvalue of a sparse matrix.